 James is a member of TWUC's Freedoms and Rights Committee.
-From June 2017 to June 2018 she served as Chair of the FAR committee resulting in TWUC supporting a campaign for anti-SLAPP legislation in BC.
-On March 5, 2018, TWUC joined with 45 leading organizations and public interest advocates from a broad range of sectors in signing an open letter welcoming the BC Attorney General’s commitment to enact legislation to protect British Columbians from strategic lawsuits against public participation, or SLAPP suits.
-One year later, on March 7, 2019, the Attorney General announced that the "Protection of Public Participation Act" was unanimously approved and passed.
+From June 2017 to June 2018, she served as Chair of the FAR committee resulting in TWUC supporting a campaign for anti-SLAPP legislation in BC.
+TWUC joined 45 leading organizations and public interest advocates from a broad range of sectors in signing an open letter on March 5, 2018.
+A year later, the "Protection of Public Participation Act" was unanimously approved and passed.
 David Eby said, "The new law will help BC Courts identify and stop SLAPP lawsuits targeting those who speak out on matters of public interest."